beckerchTRJ/nlp-bias-in-comedies/README.md

   - [Stereoset](https://huggingface.co/datasets/McGill-NLP/stereoset): Dataset focusing on gender, profession, race, and religion bias.
   - [NewsMediaBias](https://huggingface.co/datasets/newsmediabias/news-bias-full-data/blob/main/train.csv): Tweets labeled for neutrality.
 - **Scripts for Data Access**:
-  - Use the provided `scripts/download_data.py` to download and preprocess datasets.
-  - Place preprocessed data in the `data/` directory.
+  - Scripts are all sourced from publically available texts.
+You can find them in the data folder.

 ---